English is the official language of the conference. There is no interpretation available.

 University of Lapland, located at the Arctic Circle in Rovaniemi, is the northernmost University in the EU.
 It was founded in 1979 and has four faculties and two multidisciplinary research institutes.
 The University’s key research area is Arctic and Northern research, approached from the perspectives of people, society, education, law, the environment as well as art and design.
 The conference takes place at lecture halls and workshop rooms located at the University of Lapland main campus, (Yliopistonkatu 8, 96300 Rovaniemi).
 It is located about two kilometres, or 20-30 min walk from the city centre.

 The city of Rovaniemi is the vibrant capital of Lapland.
-Rovaniemi, called the Gate of Lapland, is on the Arctic Circle in the northernmost part of Finland.
-With a land area of 8,016 km2, it is Finland and Europe’s largest town geographically, with a population of about 59,000.
-This small but modern city offers a unique combination of urban services and the beautiful natural environment of Lapland, and it is located at the junction of the Kemijoki and Ounasjoki rivers.
-It is a university city, the commercial centre for the area, and a city of sport and culture.
-The four seasons are strongly present in peoples’ daily life, and they give a rhythm to living and activities.
+Rovaniemi, called the Gate of Lapland.
+With a land area of 8016 km2 it is Finland’s and Europe’s largest town, with a population of over 60,000.
+This small but modern city offers a unique combination of urban services and the beautiful natural environment of Lapland, and is located at the junction of the Kemijoki and Ounasjoki rivers.

 Time and weather